a-synchronous/rubico.land/articles/a-synchronous-functional-programming-intro.md

 )(ids)
 ```

-Above we see a composition of functions created with the rubico [compose](/docs/compose) operator. `compose` allows us to chain together operations sequentially, the result of one function becoming the argument to the next.
-The above composition starts with the ids `[1, 2, 3, 4, 5]`, then using the async-enabled rubico [map](/docs/map) operator, makes a request for each id and parses out the response body.
-Each parsed out response body is then logged out with the rubico [forEach](/docs/forEach) operator and the `console.log` function.
+Above we see a composition of functions created with the Rubico [compose](/docs/compose) operator. `compose` allows us to chain together operations sequentially, the result of one function becoming the argument to the next.
+The above composition starts with the ids `[1, 2, 3, 4, 5]`, then using the async-enabled Rubico [map](/docs/map) operator, makes a request for each id and parses out the response body.
+Each parsed out response body is then logged out with the Rubico [forEach](/docs/forEach) operator and the `console.log` function.

 In the above example, `console.log` is a first-class function - it is provided to the higher order function `forEach` as an argument. `map` is also a higher order function, accepting the anonymous first-class function `async id => {...}`.
 This combination of higher order functions and first-class functions using `compose` is what is known as a "function composition".
 There are no pure functions in the above example.